The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 Since the off-diagonal elements of optical conductivity tensor can be regarded as a pseudovector (like spin), its vector-form notation, $\boldsymbol{\sigma} = [\sigma^x, \sigma^y, \sigma^z] = [\sigma_{yz}, \sigma_{zx}, \sigma_{xy}]$, is used here for convenience.
-In 2D systems, as one may know that only $\sigma^z$ (i.e., $\sigma_{xy}$) is potentially nonzero, while $\sigma^x$ and $\sigma^y$ are always zero.
-For ML and BL FM Cr\textit{XY} with any magnetization directions ($x$-, $y$-, or $z$-axis), the magnetic space and point groups of are always identified to be $Pmm'n'$ and $m'm'm$, respectively.
+In 2D systems, only $\sigma^z$ ($\equiv\sigma_{xy}$) is potentially nonzero, while $\sigma^x$ ($\equiv\sigma_{yz}$) and $\sigma^y$ ($\equiv\sigma_{zx}$) are always zero.
+It can be easily understood from Eq.~\eqref{eq:OPC} as the zero velocity along the $z$-axis (i.e., $\hat{v}_z=0$, meaning that the electrons can not move along the out-of-plane direction in 2D systems) definitely gives rise to vanishing $\sigma_{yz}$ and $\sigma_{zx}$.
+For ML and BL FM Cr\textit{XY} with any magnetization directions ($x$-, $y$-, or $z$-axis), the magnetic space and point groups of are always identified to be $Pm'm'n$ and $m'm'm$ [$D_{2h}(C_{2h})$ in Sch{\"o}nflies notation], respectively.
 It is sufficient for us to analyze magnetic point group due to the translationally invariance of $\sigma_{xy}$~\cite{XD-Zhou2019}.
 Hence, we only discuss the magnetic point group of $m'm'm$, in which there are one mirror plane $\mathcal{M}$ and two combined symmetries $\mathcal{TM}$ ($\mathcal{T}$ is the time-reversal symmetry).
 For the in-plane magnetization along the $x$-axis ($y$-axis), the mirror plane is $\mathcal{M}_x$ ($\mathcal{M}_y$), which is perpendicular to the spin magnetic moment, such a mirror operation reverses the sign of $\sigma_{xy}$, indicating that $\sigma_{xy}$ should be zero.
 On the other hand, for out-of-plane magnetization, the mirror plane is $\mathcal{M}_z$ and two combined symmetries are $\mathcal{TM}_x$ and $\mathcal{TM}_y$.
 The spin magnetic moment is perpendicular to the $\mathcal{M}_z$, which does not change the sign of $\sigma_{xy}$.
 Moreover, the mirror planes $\mathcal{M}_x$ and $\mathcal{M}_y$ are parallel to the spin, and both $\mathcal{TM}_x$ and $\mathcal{TM}_y$ preserve the sign of $\sigma_{xy}$.
 A conclusion here is that $\sigma_{xy}$ is nonzero (zero) for ML and BL FM Cr\textit{XY} with out-of-plane (in-plane) magnetization.
-In the case of the BL AFM Cr\textit{XY}, the magnetic point groups are $m'm'm'$ for out-of-plane magnetization and $mmm'$ for in-plane magnetization.
-There is a combined symmetry $\mathcal{TP}$ ($\mathcal{P}$ is the spatial inversion) in two groups of $m'm'm'$ and $mmm'$, which forces $\sigma_{xy}$ to be zero.
+In the case of the BL AFM Cr\textit{XY}, the magnetic space and point groups are $Pm'm'n'$ and $m'm'm'$ [$D_{2h}(D_{2})$ in Sch{\"o}nflies notation] for out-of-plane magnetization, and are $Pm'mn$ and $mmm'$ [$D_{2h}(C_{2v})$ in Sch{\"o}nflies notation] for in-plane magnetization.
+There is a combined symmetry $\mathcal{TP}$ ($\mathcal{P}$ is the spatial inversion) in the two point groups of $m'm'm'$ and $mmm'$, which forces $\sigma_{xy}$ to be zero.
 Overall, a nonzero $\sigma_{xy}$ can only exist in ML and BL FM Cr\textit{XY} with out-of-plane magnetization, which turn out to be our target systems for studying the MOKE, MOFE as well as AHE, ANE, and ATHE.
 It should be noted that the out-of-plane magnetization is not the magnetic ground states for some family members of Cr\textit{XY}, however, an applied external magnetic filed can easily tune the spin direction, as already realized in layered CrSBr~\cite{Nathan2021}.